What Are The Best Internet Sources Of Information

 These are the websites I find most helpful in learning about current treatment trends for your pet.

 When you surf the net for information, remember that commercial sites that sell products can never be relied upon when discussing the possible benefits of those products and that sites that describe surgical procedures that they themselves perform, tend to overstate the success rates of those procedures.
 (The profit motive can have a bending effect on science. (ref)

-The following is a list of informative sites that you can trust and view with confidence:
+The following is a list of informative sites that you can generally trust: